solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/setting-buttons.png)

-2. Click the "switch" next to "Show Testnet Accounts" to activate the testnet option.
+2. Click the toggle switch next to "Show Testnet Accounts" to activate the testnet option.
 3. Click the arrow next to "Settings" to go back to the main page.
 4. Now when you're back on the main page, the button "Switch to Testnet" would appear next to the setting button.
 Click "Switch to Testnet" to go to testnet
 5. Click "Add new" to create the wallet.
 Follow the normal procedure to create a new wallet/import an existing wallet.